Zenithsiz/ist-ddrs-lab2/typst/exercises/7.typ

 	caption: [Theoretical calculations]
 )

+#pagebreak()

-#indent_par[Finally, just like in the previous exercise, for each value, we ran the simulator 20 times, and obtained the following confidence intervals, in table 13:]
+#indent_par[Finally, just like in the previous exercise, for each value, we ran the simulator 10 times, and obtained the results, with 95% confidence intervals, in table 12:]

 #figure(
 	pad(1em, tablex(